Featuring Japanese taro for extra smooth texture

 -

-Heat the vegetable oil in a pot and cook (2), then add the soup (B).
-Once boiling, add in (1) and simmer for 10 minutes covered and over low heat.
+Heat the olive oil in a pot and saute (2), pour in the soup (B) and the sake.
+Once boiling, add in (1), cover with a lid and simmer for 10 minutes over low heat.

 -

 Add and mix in (5).
-When thickened, add and warm (3) and (4).
-Add in the milk and when the mixture comes to a boil again, adjust the flavor with tsuyu and white pepper and then serve.
+Once thickened, add in (3) and (4).
+Pour in the milk, and when the mixture comes to a boil again, adjust the flavor with the salt and pepper and then serve in bowls.

 Cooking Basics